qixue92/portfolio/README.md

 ## Welcome to Qi Xue's Personal Website.

-### 1. Introduction
+### 1. Summary

-I am a public policy professional with over five years of experience in stakeholder analysis, data wrangling and analytical capabilities with demonstrated proficiency in quantitative and qualitative research methods.
-Sectoral experience includes public management, environment and aid effectiveness.
+I am a policy professional with a robust background in econometric analysis and a strong commitment to evidence-based policymaking.
+My expertise spans environmental, agricultural, and public health sectors.
+I have collaborated with international organizations and lived and worked in diverse cultural settings.
+I excel at transforming complex data into actionable insights to inform policy decisions, thriving in dynamic, multicultural environments.
+My goal is to drive impactful change through data-driven strategies.

 ---

-### 2. My Latest Work Experience
+### 2. Professional Experience

+#### ACUMEN LLC (Washington DC, US)
+Data and Policy Analyst – Statistical Programmer, ***Division of Fraud Prevention Partnership*** *May 2023 – May 2024*
+*	Developed advanced statistical techniques to extract, transform, and analyze large datasets (e.g. Medicare data); supported the methodological development of database management and workflows used for the measurement and monitoring of fraudulent patterns
+*	Implemented **data analysis workflows** using SAS and identified fraudulent claims totaling $16 million; applied data validation and verification to identify relationships, profiles, and trends for decision-making

-#### WORLD BANK (Washington DC, US)
+#### THE WORLD BANK GROUP (Washington DC, US)
+Data Analyst Consultant, ***Digital Health Team*** *Aug 2022 – May 2023*
+*	Analyzed 193 World Bank procurement projects using **R and Stata** and identified 80 million cost discrepancies in comparison with manual estimation; documented methodologies and findings, ensuring transparency, accessibility and easy **replicability of analytical workflow**
+*	Translated complex analytical findings into understandable and actionable **visual reports** and produced 20 tabulated tables for the final report
+*	Acted as the **liaison** between the project lead and a team of 5 consultants; increased a 15% of collaborative effort, according to Microsoft Team's statistics

-Research Assistant, Social Protection and Jobs Global Practice Unit
+Research Assistant, ***Social Protection and Jobs Global Practice Unit*** *Sept 2021 – May 2023*
+*	Supported **regional and country-level** analysis in the formulation and framing of research and analytical questions; designed research plans and **statistical models** (binomial and regressions) to predict policy impact for effective social service delivery
+*	Facilitated data-driven decision-making by providing concise **visual summaries** of analysis; created over 20 tables and graphs using **Stata and R** for policy briefs and the final report (with a total of **44,792 downloads** as of 2023)
+*	Documented insights from the Social Protection Sourcebook, including webinars, learning notes, and presentations

+#### INTERNATIONAL FOOD AND POLICY RESEARCH INSTITUTE (IFPRI) (Washington DC, US)
+Collaborator, ***Markets, Trade, and Institutions Division*** *Dec 2022 – Feb 2023*
+*	Re-designed four **country-specific and sector-specific surveys** for agricultural commodities (e.g. coffee, maize and rice) in Uganda and Bangladesh

+#### GEORGETOWN UNIVERSITY (Washington DC, US)
+Associate Instructor, ***McCourt School of Public Policy***
-*Sept 2021 – May 2022*
+*Aug 2022 – May 2023*
-* Processed and analyzed over 4,000 web-scraped government-initiated social protection responses during the COVID-19 pandemic from over 223 countries and regions
-* Produced real-time review of country measures (Stata & R) in summary tables for monthly updates
-* Generated over 20 data visualizations (Tableau) for policy briefs and reports
-* Designed research plans for developing predictive analytics on effective service delivery; explored correlational relations of macro factors on social protection prevalence using time series data
+*	Collaborated with the course advisors to plan and teach classes for over 100 graduate students in Introduction to Stata; dedicated a total of 150 teaching hours
+*	Assisted in teaching *Impact Evaluation in Developing Countries* by hosting 20 office hours, grading 110 problem sets, and offering constructive feedback; mentored students and contributed to the development of course materials

-#### PRECISION AGRICULTURE FOR DEVELOPMENT (Odisha, India)
+#### PRECISION DEVELOPMENT (PxD) (Odisha, India)
-Research and Operations Intern, India Country Office
+Research and Operations Intern, ***India Country Office***
 *May 2021 – Aug 2021*
-* Implemented agricultural extension services to farmers in Odisha and West Bengal, including survey design (JSON), high-frequency quality checks (HFCs), and data wrangling
-* Conducted significance tests in Stata to compare the gender differences in livestock farming
-* Designed and implemented A/B testing on information delivery methods and timing
+*	Analyzed baseline and midline agricultural **survey data** from information interventions in farming and livestock raising in Odisha and West Bengal of India; contributed to improving data quality at the collection stage, including **High-Frequency Checks (HFCs)** and routine program reporting
-* Co-authored policy blog posts on Gender Differences in Farming Engagement and prepared detailed reports on the outcomes of the agricultural extension services
+*	Co-authored *Gender Differences in Farming Engagement*, which examines the policy impacts of information interventions at different scales through the **gender lens**

+#### CENTER FOR INTERNATIONAL KNOWLEDGE ON DEVELOPMENT (Beijing, China)
+Research Assistant, ***Global Development Division*** *Mar 2020 – May 2022*
+*	Published and co-authored The Digital Silk Road and Southeast Asian Countries with the KDI School of Public Policy and Management (Sejong City, South Korea)

-#### UNITED NATIONS DEVELOPMENT PROGRAMME (Bangkok, Thailand)
+#### UNITED NATIONS DEVELOPMENT PROGRAMME (UNDP) (Bangkok, Thailand)
-Sustainable Development Goals Research and Advocacy Officer *Aug 2018 – Jun 2019*
+SDGs Research and Advocacy Officer, Inclusive Growth, Agenda 2030/SDGs
+*Aug 2018 – Jun 2019*
+*	**Recruited and trained a team of 50 volunteers** from the Association of Southeast Asian Nations (ASEAN) to support 68 local advocacy events across 9 countries
+*	Engaged with 11,500 individuals through online and offline outreach, and spoke to over 3,500 participants during in-person regional events
-* Collected 40,000 online surveys and created a dynamic data dashboard on Google Analytics to measure the success of participant engagement during the 16 regional-level events centered on the UN Sustainable Development Goals (SDGs)
+*	**Led the collection of 40,000 online surveys** and leveraged data to develop a dynamic dashboard using Google Analytics to measure the success of participant engagement during 16 regional-level events on the UN Sustainable Development Goals (SDGs)

-* Recruited and trained 50 volunteers from the Association of Southeast Asian Nations (ASEAN) and supported 68 local advocacy events in 9 countries, reaching 11,500 people through online and offline outreach methods and guided over 3,500 participants during regional events
-* Supported thematic policy research and analysis, identified policy gaps and best practices in thematic and cross-cutting areas linked to the SDGs, e.g., Accelerating Progress: An empowered, inclusive and equal Asia and the Pacific (2019)
-* Prepared policy brief on Social Protection in Asia and Pacific courtiers to identify the best practice for policy support to UNDP Country Offices
+#### GREENPEACE	(Beijing, China)
+Policy Analyst, ***Green Finance and Sustainable Development Working Group***
+*Oct 2017 – Mar 2018*
+*	Conducted **comparative analyses** on China's overseas safeguards policy with that of the UK, the US, Brazil, and Japan; distilled and proposed the best **sustainable investment practices** for Chinese-owned businesses and investment funds
+*	Liaised with 15 practitioners and professors to cohost **monthly roundtable meetings** to advance policy advocacy on greening the Belt and Road Initiative

+Detox Campaigner, ***Detox Unit***
+*Mar – Oct 2016*
+*	Developed a database cataloging 232 chemical accidents occurred across 30 provinces in China
+*	Initiated and curated a **monthly newsletter** to communicate key findings and insights with **stakeholders** and subscribers; bolstered the campaign on safeguarding residents living near the chemical industrial parks

+#### DRAPHANT CONSULTANTS PRIVATE LIMITED	(New Delhi, India)
+Research Analyst, ***Department of Research***
+*Feb – Sept 2017*
+*	Generated business intelligence reports to support **business decision-making** for Chinese firms entering the Indian market, which was prominently featured in the *Guide to Doing Business in India* (2017)
+*	Managed two junior staff members who supported the market research and policy briefing

+#### DEVELOPMENT RESEARCH CENTER OF THE STATE COUNCIL (Beijing, China)
+Program Intern, ***Department of International Cooperation***
+*Oct 2016 – Jan 2017*
+*	Facilitated **website design** and conducted **knowledge mapping** for the *Silk Road Think Tank Network*, a multilateral network that includes the OECD and encompasses 47 research institutions from 27 countries

+---

+### 3. Education

+#### GEORGETOWN UNIVERSITY (Washington DC, US)
+MA in International Development Policy (GPA: 3.68/4)
+*Aug 2020 – May 2022*
+*	Awarded with a merit-based scholarship ($5,000) and **Dean's Scholarship** ($7,500); President of East Asian Policy Association (EAPA); **McCourt School Leadership Fellow**

+#### UNIVERSITY OF LONDON, SOAS	(London, UK)
+MA in International Studies and Diplomacy (Class: Merit)
+*Sept 2014 – Sept 2015*

+#### CHINA YOUTH UNIVERSITY OF POLITICAL SCIENCES (Beijing, China)
+BA in Social Work (GPA: 3.5/4)
+*Sept 2010 – Jun 2014*

+---

+### 4. Additional Information

+* **Skills**: Stata, R-Studio (tidyverse, ggplot2, tidymodel, shiny), **Python**, Tableau, Power BI, **SQL**, SAS (Data Step, PROC SQL), **Survey CTO, Open Data Kit (ODK)**, Git and GitHub
+* **Languages**: Chinese (Native), English (Fluent) and French (B1)